divisionbyz0rro/Infiniscryption/PackManager/package/README.md

 ## Pack validity

 Each pack has a completely optional "ValidFor" property, which is a list of CardTemples.
 This is meant to allow you to indicate which zones/biomes the card pack is valid for.
 By default, the game only has a single zone available in Kaycee's Mod.
 That zone is Leshy's Cabin, which is the Nature zone.
-However, other mods, such as my P03 KCM mod, may add other playable zones.
+However, other mods, such as the "P03 for Kaycee's Mod" mod, may add other playable zones.
 The pack definition includes the idea of "ValidFor" in order to provide some amount of future-proofing.

 ## Creating Pack Art